jskhu/jskhu.github.io/_posts/2020-09-20-farthest-point-sampling.md

 temp[k] = d2
 {% endhighlight %}

-We are calculating the shortest distance between the currently sampled point sets and the point `k`.
+we are calculating the shortest distance between the currently sampled point sets and the point `k`.
 What this means is that **FPS maximizes the shortest distance between sampled points.** masotrix says in this [comment](https://github.com/charlesq34/pointnet2/issues/26) in the Pointnet++ repo:

 >At first it can be thought that it only uses the latest point instead of ALL the points that have already been selected, but the key is in the "temp" array (not very descriptive name) the one keeps the distance from the selected points set to every other point.
 As you can see, the variable "d2" is equal to the minimum between the stored distance from the selected point set and the candidate point (in "temp"), and the distance from the last point selected and the candidate point (variable "d").
 In case the latter is less, the stored distance in "temp" is updated with the distance in "d2" (already equal to "d"), Note that this is made for every point, even for the ones already in the selected point set, making "temp" to have many of its elements be 0.